Fates Warning: Later years (1994–2009)

 Their tenth studio release FWX was released in 2004.
 Drummer Mark Zonder stated it would be his last album with the band, as he wished to pursue other interests, and left in 2005.
 Although an official member again, Frank Aresti did not appear on the album because the writing had been completed and contracts had been signed already.
 Live in Athens, a concert DVD, was released in 2005; this DVD included guest drummer Nick D'Virgilio.

 In the liner notes to the 2005 expanded edition of Awaken the Guardian, Dream Theater drummer Mike Portnoy noted that "very often fans and critics credit Dream Theater for creating a whole new genre of progressive metal music in the late '80s/early '90s, [...] but the truth is Fates Warning were doing it years before us."

-The band provided the song "Nothing Left to Say" to the soundtrack to the 1991 movie Freddy's Dead: The Final Nightmare, and also has recorded songs for various "tribute" albums, including the tracks "Closer to the Heart" on the tribute to Rush, Working Man, "Saints in Hell" on the 1997 Legends of Metal, a Judas Priest tribute, and "Sign of the Southern Cross" on the 2000 Holy Dio Ronnie James Dio tribute.
+The band provided the song "Nothing Left to Say" to the soundtrack to the 1991 movie Freddy's Dead: The Final Nightmare.
+They have recorded songs for various tributes, including the tracks "Closer to the Heart" on the Rush tribute album Working Man, "Saints in Hell" on the 1997 Judas Priest tribute album Legends of Metal, and "Sign of the Southern Cross" on the 2000 Holy Dio Ronnie James Dio tribute album.

 Reunions with former members, Darkness in a Different Light and Theories of Flight (2010–2017)

 In 2010, Fates Warning played select dates with the Parallels lineup (Alder, Matheos, Zonder, Aresti and DiBiase) to celebrate the reissued, remastered and expanded edition of the classic album.

 At the beginning of 2011, an announcement was made that Matheos and original vocalist John Arch had formed a band called Arch/Matheos.
 Their debut album was released in the autumn of that year, also featuring Joey Vera on bass guitar, Bobby Jarzombek on drums, and Frank Aresti on additional lead guitar.

-After many delays, Fates Warning released its eleventh studio album Darkness in a Different Light on 27 September 2013.
+After many delays, Fates Warning released its eleventh studio album Darkness in a Different Light on September 27, 2013.
 It was the band's first album since 2004's FWX.

 To celebrate the album's 30th anniversary, the Awaken the Guardian lineup (Arch, Matheos, Aresti, DiBiase and Zimmerman) reunited for a headlining appearance at the Keep It True festival in Germany on April 30, 2016.
 That lineup also headlined the Progpower USA Festival in Atlanta, Georgia on September 9, 2016.
 Both performances were recorded and filmed and later released on April 28, 2017, by Metal Blade Records as Awaken the Guardian Live on CD, double vinyl, DVD, and Blu-ray.

 Fates Warning entered the studio in December 2015 to begin recording their twelfth studio album, which was planned for release in early 2016.
 The album, titled Theories of Flight, was released on July 1, 2016.